Lime Ice Cream

 Do I have to use an ice cream maker?

-Yes, just placing the ice cream mixture in the freezer doesn’t produce ice cream, with some exceptions like the vegan ice creams I talk about below and this Black Forest Ice Cream, which involve whipping heavy cream, adding the other ingredients and then freezing.
+Yes, just placing the ice cream mixture in the freezer doesn’t produce ice cream, with some exceptions like the vegan ice creams I talk about below and this Black Forest Ice Cream, which involves whipping heavy cream, adding the other ingredients, and then freezing.

 I haven’t used that method with this lime ice cream recipe, so I really have no idea if it’d work.